-We describe our significant accounting policies in Note 2 of the notes to consolidated financial statements in our annual report on Form 10-K for the year ended October 31, 2023 ("Annual Report").
-During the three months ended January 31, 2024, there were no changes to those accounting policies.
+We describe our significant accounting policies in Note 2 of the notes to condensed consolidated financial statements in our annual report on Form 10-K for the year ended October 31, 2023 ("Annual Report").
+During the nine months ended July 31, 2024, there were no changes to those accounting policies.